GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 While the GMT 5.1-series has seen bug-fixes since its release, new features were only added to the 5.2-series.
 Here is a summary of these changes in six key areas:

-New programs
+New modules
 ------------

 We have replaced the shell script gmtlogo with a new module :doc:`gmtlogo` that can be used to add the GMT logo to maps and posters.

-Two new programs have been added to the *potential* supplement:
+Two new modules have been added to the *potential* supplement:

 :doc:`gmtflexure <supplements/potential/gmtflexure>`:
 	Compute the elastic flexural response to a 2-D (line) load.